Chealion/hugo-mcjones/content/docs/Coffee Recipes.md

 Allow to drain and then give the brewer one last swirl

 ## Hario Switch
-The advantage is you can use immersion AND pour through as you want.
+The advantage is you can use immersion AND pour through as you want and has become my daily driver at home - especially using a mix of immersion and pour over / pulse

+### My Go To
+This process mimics the 4:6 method by splitting the pours into roughly 4 “pulses”/stages.

+30g coffee
+450g water

+Fill with 100g water and let bloom for 30 seconds.
+Fill to 150g water and let sit for an another 30 seconds.
+Open and let pour down.
+Close and add 100g more water (250g total)
+Open and let pour down.
+Close and add 100g more water (350g total)
+Open and let pour down.
+Close and add 100g more water (450g total)
+Open and let pour down.

+### Generic
 16g coffee
 50g water, bloom for 30 seconds
 210g water (240 total)